 I’m just going to admit it, whenever people ask me for potty training tips I struggle.
 More often than not I tell people I didn’t even potty train RJ, he basically did it himself.
 He was a very easy child on the potty front and it came to him quickly.
-He hated the feeling of wet underwear and within a course of 2/3 days he had very few accidents before he decided that the wet undie life was not for him.
+He hated the feeling of wet underwear and within a course of 2/3 days he had very few accidents before he decided that wet underwear was not for him.
 There are hundreds of resources out there that tell you how and when to potty train but mom to mom, my son was potty trained in 3 days, IF that.
 I felt absolutely no stress during the process and I was SO proud of how quick he got it.
 I’m just here to share with you guys what worked for me.

 - Wait for the dry wake ups – Consistently!
 I noticed for about a week that RJ was waking up dry.
 He had his own whole little bathroom routine down before he ever transitioned out of diapers.
 Learning his routine instead of trying to force him into the one that I wanted him to be on worked the best for both of us.

 - Skip the pull ups – We went straight to underwear.
 To me pull ups and diaper feel the same, and I’m grown.
 I just couldn’t wrap my head around explaining the difference between them to a two year old.
 Underwear is a noticeable difference and a big step up.
 He understood the change right away.
+They also make “training underwear” now.
+We don’t have any experience with them but from what I know they have the feel of underwear, with a little extra padding for accidents.

-- Prep for accidents. – Because theyre going to happen.
+- Prep for accidents – Because they’re going to happen.
 How many and how frequent depend on how well your child is on schedule, but you might as well mentally prepare for them.

 - Remember every child is different – So even with me giving you these 5 stress free tips, our experiences may not be the same.
 Most of all everyones sanity and happiness is what is most important so do what works the best within your household.